Pain Where Uterus Is Located

 These STDs include chlamydia and gonorrhea, which you may contract together.
 STDs spread through sexual intercourse.

 Symptoms of sexually transmitted diseases are unusual vaginal bleeding and discharge.

-Other signs are itching and warts around the anus or vagina.
+Other signs are itching and warts around the backside hole or female external genital.
 When you urinate, it could be painful.

-If you see sores or growths around your anus or genitals, it could be an STD.
+If you see sores or growths around your backside hole or genitals, it could be an STD.

 Pelvic Inflammatory Disease

 Pelvic inflammatory disease can cause women much pain and distress.
 It happens when the reproductive organs are infected.

 The cause of PID is commonly due to STDs.
 The diseases spread through the organs and cause swelling and scarring at times.